-I object in the strongest of terms to mandating birth control with no co-pays under the Affordable Care Act.
+I object in the strongest of terms to mandating birth control of any kind other than Natural Family Planning (NFP) with no co-pays, not even with co-pays, under the Affordable Care Act.

 Birth control is already widely available to all women, subsidized largely by taxpayers.
 Demanding that we further subsidize other people's birth control by increasing our insurance premiums in these days when families are struggling just to make ends meet is an outrage.